-A home’s sewer line is something that homeowners never think about, yet a blockage can spell disaster.
-Your sewer line is a lateral sewer pipe (often 4” PVC or cast iron) that connects your home’s plumbing fixture’s (such as your toilets, bathtubs, sinks, and showers) drains to either your public sewer system or onsite septic system.
-In most cases, it relies only on gravity so it should have a slight downward pitch away from your home.
-In some cases, an underground ejector pump in your yard helps the sewage reach the sewer system in the street.
+A home’s sewer line is something that homeowners never really ever think about, yet a blockage can spell disaster.
+Your sewer line is a lateral sewer pipe (often 4” PVC or cast iron) that connects the drains from your home's plumbing fixtures (toilets, bathtubs, sinks, and showers, etc.) to either a public sewer system or onsite septic system.
+In most cases, it relies only on gravity so it must be installed with a slight downward pitch away from your home.
+In some cases, an underground grinder pump in your yard helps the sewage reach the sewer system in the street.

 The older the home, the increased possibility of hidden damage or blockage to this underground pipe.
-Tree roots love to grow into sewer pipes which can lead to partial or complete pipe blockage.
-It would be rare that a homeowner would ever have an inkling that tree roots were partially blocking their sewer line until they notice that the home’s sinks, toilets, and bathtubs all begin to exhibit slow draining.
-A slow drain at a single fixture often indicates a partial clog at a specific sink or bathtub.
-Seeing an area of bright green grass in your yard when the rest of your lawn is burnt out would be a sign of sewer line damage as well.
+Tree roots sometimes will grow into underground sewer pipes which can lead to partial or complete blockage.
+It would be rare that a homeowner would ever have an inkling that their sewer line is partially blocked until they notice that the home’s sinks, toilets, and bathtubs all begin to exhibit slow draining.
+Few homes nowadays have basement floor drains connected to the sewer line.
+A slow drain at a single fixture likely indicates a partial clog at a specific fixture yet multiple slow draining fixtures indicate a bigger issue.
+Seeing an area of bright green grass in your yard when the rest of your lawn is dry and burnt out is a good sign of potential sewer line damage as well.

-Sewer pipes are an out-of-sight, out-of-mind thing for homeowners.
-Luckily, most licensed plumbers and septic professionals can inspect your sewer line to determine its condition.
-In many cases, sewer pipe damage or blockage can be quite expensive to repair since it often entails excavating your yard to access and replace the sewer pipe.
+Sewer pipes are an out-of-sight, out-of-mind thing for most homeowners and home buyers.
+Most home buyers never even think of having the sewer line inspected as part of their home inspection and some may not even know this service is available.
+In many cases, sewer pipe damage or blockage can be quite expensive to repair since it often entails excavating the yard to access and replace part (or all) of the sewer pipe.
+Just to get a crew onsite and start digging to address underground sewer pipe issues often starts at $2,000 and goes up quickly from there.

-As part of my inspections, I always recommend my clients consider having their home’s sewer line scoped/inspected before closing, especially if the sewer line is cast iron or clay.
-These materials were used in older sewer lines; cast iron was still often used into the 1970s in some areas.
-In some cases, you may only see PVC drain pipe inside your home, yet cast iron may still exist underground.
-Most homes after that have only PVC sewer lines underground.
+As part of my inspections, I always recommend my clients consider having the underground sewer line inspected before closing, especially if the home is more than 10 years old.
+Cast iron and clay pipe was used in older sewer lines; cast iron was still often used into the 1970s in many areas.
+In some cases, you may only see PVC drain pipe inside your home, yet cast iron may still exist underground put of view.
+Most modern homes have plastic (PVC) sewer lines underground.

 You can find our full service list under the Services tab at the top of our website: https://elizabethtown.wini.com